-You can reduce the heating time using the Rapid heating function.
+You can reduce the heating time using the "Rapid heating" function.

-Function Type of heating Place the food in the cooking compartment

-Rapid heating Hot air 😞 After heating
+Function Type of heating Place the food in the cooking compartment Rapid heating Hot air 😞 After heating

-Top/bottom heating $\overline{}$

-- When the 1/8 touch button lights up, rapid heating can be activated. - Touch the 1/8 touch button to deactivate the Rapid heating function early.
+- When the /8 touch button lights up, the "Rapid heating" function can be activated. - Touch the /8 touch button to deactivate the "Rapid heating" function early.